Andrew Jackson Cottage and US Rangers Centre

 It has been restored to its original state including an open fireplace with a daub and wattle canopy and hanging crane.
 The original Jackson cottage was demolished in 1860 to make way for the railway.
 The interior has been decorated as a traditional cottage with a dresser, sponge wear crockery and iron pots and griddles.
 The centre has an impressive exhibition on the life and career of Andrew Jackson (1767- 1845) 7th President of the United States of America whose parents emigrated from here in 1765.

-In the grounds of the cottage is the US Rangers Centre, a museum dedicated to the men of the First Battalions of the elite American Army Unit the US Rangers that was first “activated” in Carrickfergus in 1942.
-The display includes documents, uniform and photographs and other material detailing this famous combat unit.
+In the grounds of the cottage is the US Rangers Centre, a museum dedicated to the men of the first battalions of the elite American Army Unit the US Rangers that was first 'activated' in Carrickfergus in 1942.
+The display includes documents, uniforms and photographs and other material detailing this famous combat unit.